Immunity and Ageing

 Part 1 provides a brief introduction into the scope of ageing worldwide and the impact ageing can have on the function of our immune system.

 In Part 2, the authors take a look at the specific mechanisms of the immune system and how our innate and adaptive immune cells protect our bodies.
 A great read for those seeking a deep-dive into how the immune system works.
-If this section is more in-depth than you expected, just move on to Part 3!

 This part of the white paper explores the evidence for the role of specific nutrients, including vitamin D, protein, and omega 3 fatty acids, in supporting immune health as we age and how we may be able to incorporate these benefits into targeted foods.